DougReeder/aframe-dial/README.md

 ## Properties
 To make the dial increase counter-clockwise, set scale="-1 1 1".
 To put 0 at the bottom, set scale="1 -1 1".
 You may need to reverse the src image also.

+All properties may be changed on the fly.

 ### size
 The height and width, in meters. default **0.25**